abdo-alachari/finance-data-engineer-test/README.md

 * All solutions are applicable  on large amounts of data: pandas module exists in spark libraries

-* the easiest way to implement a reconciliation: just a join between the bank statement and company transactions, reconciliation could be more complex to implement, I believe that's not the point of the test

 * I've made 3 API (daily, monthly, total), I could make only one, but on  a production environment one API could be overloaded

 * the service consumes data from a reconciliated table

+* the reconciliattion is made as below

+    - first, unify the date format for both sources
+    - join the source by transaction id UUID and date
+    - calculate the score of  similarity between description ( using Levenshtein ratio)
+    - calculate the difference between bank statement amount and company amount
+    - calculate the allowed error for each record
+    - filter data by allowed error and the chosen score